scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 Next, we’ll show some commonly used higher-order functions (HOFs) that accept lambdas (anonymous functions).
 To get started, here are several variations of the lambda syntax, starting with the longest form, working in steps towards the most concise form:

+{% tabs higher-order-functions-example %}

+{% tab 'Scala 2 and 3' %}
 ```scala
 // these functions are all equivalent and return
 // the same data: List(10, 20, 10)